OffchainLabs/decentralized-timeboost-spec/README.md

-# Decentralized express-lane time boost sequencer
+# Decentralized time boost sequencer

 **Goals:**

 - good latency for retail transactions and for arbitrage
 - transaction submitters are able to protect their transactions from front-running and sandwiching, assuming the committee is threshold-honest
-- provide a decentralized version of the express-lane lottery approach to time boost
+- provide a decentralized version of the priority controller auction approach to time boost
-  - an express-lane controller, who is chosen by an external auction (or similar) process, can get transactions included faster than anyone else, so it can win any arbitrage races
+  - a priority controller, who is chosen by an external auction (or similar) process, can get transactions included faster than anyone else, so it can win any arbitrage races

 **Assumptions:**

 - sequencer committee of *N* nodes, of which at most *F < N/3* are byzantine malicious
   - members are chosen so that the community trusts at least N-F members are honest
 - each committee member has a clock with one-second granularity, and the clocks of honest nodes are roughly in sync
-- time is divided into epochs of 60 seconds each, with epoch *i* starting at timestamp *60i* and lasting until timestamp *60i+59*
+- time is divided into epochs of 60 seconds each, with epoch *i* starting at timestamp *60i* and lasting until timestamp *60i+59*, The function $\mathrm{epoch}(t)$ returns the epoch number to which timestamp $t$ belongs.
 - before each epoch, an external mechanism designates one party (by its public key) as the express-lane controller for that epoch

 **Submitting transactions**